Do Go On - 400 - The Millennium Dome Heist

 No, fuck you.

-There was a claim at one point that Betson's brother-in-law,
+There was a claim at one point that Bettson's brother-in-law, Michael Waring,

-According to Betson, Waring had told him about his school friend,
+According to Betzen, Waring had told him about his school friend, Tony,

 Waring had told him about a plan that Tony had put together.